New Measurement Train: Operation

-As of January 2020 the NMT is allocated to Loram UK at the Railway Technical Centre (RTC), Derby where all vehicle maintenance and overhauls are carried out.
-Maintenance of the recording equipment is also carried out at the RTC.
+From January 2020, the NMT was allocated to Loram UK at the Railway Technical Centre (RTC), Derby where all vehicle maintenance and overhauls were carried out.
+Maintenance of the recording equipment is also carried out at the RTC by Network Rail engineers.

+Effective December 2025 a new contract was awarded to Colas Rail; since then, all maintenance has been carried out by the Colas NMT technicians at UKRL's site in Leicester.

 Models

 Hornby has released runs of 43013/14, in both the original and "improving your railway" liveries.
 Hornby has also released complementary MK3 trailers.